"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 But then, the vague figure shifted its presence.

 "Think not of that man.
-He serves but one church among many upon Vintin."
+He is merely a priest of an Orthodox church among many upon Vintin."

 "Vintin?"